libpnet/libpnet/docs/using_packet.md

 --------------------------------------

 To pull everything together, we need to invoke `syntex` within the build script.
-This is a simple build script for recursively building files using the pnet_macros; see also the `build.rs` from `libpnet` as an example of how many packets are built:
+This is an example `build.rs` script which uses a glob "pattern" to specify that all `.rs.in` files under `./src/` should be pre-processed by `syntex`.

 ```rust
 fn main() {